tyaga/sfVkontaktePlugin/README.md

 These fields automatically updating every 24 hours (it can be changed by redefine getNeedFetch of your myUser class).

-### Client side, App and Upload classes
+### Client side, vkApp classe

 Usual way to use these classes is to write to your main.js code like this:

 	$(function() {
-		App.create(callback);
+		app = new vkApp(callback);
 	});

-The first parameter of the App.create method is the function, that will be called after all initialization.
+The first parameter of constructor is the function, that will be called after all initialization.
 For example, you can write this code in that function.
 Lets have this html code, whatever:

 	<div id='content'></div>
 	<a id='post-photo' href='javascript:void(0);'>post_photo</a><br/>